 - Website optimization

 In general, keyword research report is important for every digital marketing channel and it is also the cornerstone of all successful marketing strategies.

 Like any other process in marketing, keyword research includes a number of steps:

 - Collecting keyword data - Identifying and collecting keywords that your audience might be searching for and are related to your business.

 - Data mining - Determining keyword metrics (search volume, difficulty,...)

 - Analyzing data - Cutting down your keyword list by removing search terms that are not suitable for your keyword research.

 - Categorization - Defying categories of your keywords to aggregate metrics for different topics.

-- Creating a final list - Creating a final list of your keyword research document you can start working with further.
+- Creating a final list - Creating a final list for your keyword research report.

 1. Collecting keyword data